-Technical trades like Home Appliance Repair, Computer Hardware Repair, Mobile Repair and Automobile Repair (Two-Wheeler Technicians) are more demand driven in low-income communities.
-Here, the capacities of the communities to buy consumer appliances have grown; however, the cost of maintenance and servicing of such goods through company affiliated service centres remain comparatively high, and for many in the community unaffordable.
-Thus, the demand for technicians who are trained in providing services for various consumer appliances at a lower cost is high.
+Technical trades like Home Appliance Repair, Computer Hardware Repair, Mobile Repair and Automobile Repair (Two Wheeler Technicians) are more demand driven in low income communities.
+Here, the capacities of the communities have grown to buy consumer appliances, however, the cost of maintenance and servicing of such goods through company affiliated service centres remain comparatively high and to many in the community unaffordable.
+Thus, the demand for technicians who are trained in providing services for various consumer appliances at a lower cost is still high.
 Courses like Jewellery Design, Fashion Design, and Beauty and Wellness, besides fitting the market demand, also provides a space for freedom of expression and motivates adolescents to support their peers towards the same.
-Bakery and Confectionery trade has been customised to adjust to the equipment which might be available within low-income households.
-The course trains students to utilise the skills they have learned and cater to localised small-scale market demands.
+Bakery and Confectionery trade has been customised to adjust to the equipment which might be available within low income households.
+The course trains students to utilise the skills they have learned and cater to small scale market demands in their local areas.